MorrisCastro04/holbertonschool-higher_level_programming/python-hello_world/README.md

 task 5: print the first 3 letter, then the las 2 letter then delete the first and last letter

 task 6: Create a new sentence using the sentence "Python is an interpreted, interactive, object-oriented programming language that combines remarkable power with very clear syntax"

+task 7: prints “The Zen of Python”, by TimPeters